Where to stay in Bologna first time: Best areas

 Due to its convenient location, easy access to the train and the city center, Bologna Centrale Station has plenty of accommodation options for all budget travelers.
 Accommodations here tend to be cheaper than the Old Town.

-Best places to stay in Bologna Centrale Station:
+Best places to stay in Bologna Centrale Station for first-timers:

 Quartiere Saragozza is located to the west and within walking distance from the Old Town.
 The neighborhood offers numerous accommodations, restaurants, bars, and shops, while close to famous attractions of the historic center such as Piazza Maggiore and the Two Towers.